Section 1.0. The Bylaws provide detailed guidance for the supervision and management of the IEEE Vehicular Technology Society (VTS) affairs.

 Section 3.1.
 The President shall: (a) Supervise the affairs of the Society and shall speak for the Society on all matters not specifically delegated to others. (b) Preside at meetings of the Board of Governors and at general meetings of the Society. (c) Be an ex officio member of all Committees of the Society.
 He/She is a member of the IEEE Technical Activities Board (TAB) and shall represent the Vehicular Technology Society at TAB meetings.

 Section 3.2.
 The Executive Vice President shall fulfill the duties of the President in his/her absence or incapacity.
-The Executive Vice President shall also serve as chairman of the Long Range Planning Committee.
+The Executive Vice President shall also serve as ex officio chair of the Long Range Planning Committee and the Standing Committee Evaluation Committee.
 He/She shall fulfill such other functions as the President shall from time to time direct.

 Section 3.3.
 The Technical Field Vice Presidents